 - A. Investment strategies for operating funds and commingled pools containing operating funds have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
 The secondary objective is to create a portfolio structure which will experience minimal volatility during economic cycles.
 This may be accomplished by purchasing high quality, short-to-medium-term securities which will complement each other in a laddered or barbell maturity structure.
 The dollar weighted average maturity of 365 days or less will be calculated using the stated final maturity date of each security. - B. Investment strategies for debt service funds shall have as the primary objective the assurance of investment liquidity adequate to cover the debt service obligation on the required payment date.
-Securities purchased shall not have a stated final maturity date that exceeds the debt service payment date, or funds shall be maintained in an investment pool to be available for debt service payments. - C. Investment strategies for debt service reserve funds shall have as the primary objective the ability to generate a dependable revenue stream to the appropriate debt service fund from securities with a low degree of volatility.
+Securities purchased shall not have a stated final maturity date that exceeds the debt service payment date. - C. Investment strategies for debt service reserve funds shall have as the primary objective the ability to generate a dependable revenue stream to the appropriate debt service fund from securities with a low degree of volatility.
 Securities should be of high quality and, except as may be required by the bond ordinance specific to an individual issue, of short to intermediate-term maturities.
 Volatility shall be further controlled through maturity and quality range, without paying premium, if at all possible.
 Such securities will tend to hold their value during economic cycles. - D. Investment strategies for special projects or special purpose fund portfolios will have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
 These portfolios should include at least 10% in highly liquid securities to allow for flexibility and unanticipated project outlays.
 The stated final maturity dates of securities held should not exceed the estimated project completion date.